Treading Water

 Dallas London’s brother is presumed dead after going missing off the coast of Maui.
 Now back home in San Francisco, Dallas does denial in style: no sleep and a steady diet of stale pizza, cigarettes, and intrusive thoughts about her brother’s decaying body.
 But when a philanthropist’s son disappears under eerily similar circumstances and Dallas starts seeing demons lurking in the shadows of her apartment, even she can’t pretend she’s fine.

 Enter: Death.
 In the form of a snarky, sexy young woman, Death is drawn to Dallas’s issues just as much as Dallas is drawn to Death’s mysterious magnetism.
 Desperate, Dallas makes a deal with Death: Dallas will find out who is stealing the souls of the drowned, in exchange for protection from the demon hunting her.
 The cost?
-Dallas must come to terms with her incredible loss, even though it makes her wish she’d be the one to sink in the Pacific abyss.
+Dallas must come to terms with her incredible loss, even though it makes her wish she’d been the one to sink in the Pacific abyss.

 Below is a running playlist that gets me in the mood to work on this book.